roberto1648/sampling-of-biased-physical-signals/README.md

 ## 4.2 Sampling with a set of sigmas

-With x0 at hand, it is possible to sample the signal by progressively perturbating away from x0.
-We know that x0 corresponds to maximum signal, so small perturbations away from x0 would still correspond to high signals.
+With the optimum input x0 at hand, it is possible to sample the signal by progressively perturbating away from x0.
+Since x0 corresponds to a maximum signal, small perturbations away from x0 should still correspond to high-valued signals.
 On the other hand, we know that randomly sampling the inputs results in signals close to zero.
 Thus, by perturbating strongly enough away from x0, it is possible to reach the minimum signals.
 Therefore, inputs calculated from x0 by adding to it a range of perturbations ranging from small to large may be able to sample the signal thorough its range from maximum to minimum.

 The function below finds the signals corresponding to inputs x = x0 + perturbations.
-Where, the perturbations are calculated from 40 normal distributions each corresponding to one value of $\sigma$ in [0.01, 0.022, ..., 0.487, 0.5].
+Where, the perturbations are calculated from 40 normal distributions $\mathcal{N}(0, \sigma)$ each corresponding to one value of $\sigma$ in [0.01, 0.022, ..., 0.487, 0.5].
 For each value of $\sigma$ 20 samples are taken.
-Thus, the sampling below produces 800 signals.

-The maximum $\sigma$ of 0.5 was chosen considering that here the inputs are bounded between -1 and 1.
+The maximum $\sigma$ value of 0.5 was chosen considering that here the inputs are bounded between -1 and 1.
 Larger $\sigma$'s would stray more from the [-1, 1] interval.
 In a more general case, both the maximum and minimum $\sigma$'s can be determined by trial and error to obtain good coverage of the signal values.

 ```python